McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/[GRADE THIS]FINAL_FULL_FRAMEWORK.md

 ![image](https://github.com/McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/blob/dev/images/Confusion_demo.png)

-and we checked the performance of the model with hilariously terrible results.
-If you look at the confusion matrix, you can kind of see why that is.
 The model simply classifies everything as common assault and calls it a day.
 But come on, it can't be that common!
 So we went on to further augment the data with the 911 calls.

+### 911 Calls Augmentation Model